Navid-Rahman/Meals-App-Flutter/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## Acknowledgments
-The Meals App is inspired by the Flutter Udemy course by Maximilian Schwarzmüller.
+The Meals App is inspired by the Flutter Udemy course by **Maximilian Schwarzmüller**.

 ## Credits
 The sample data used in the app is from MealsDB, an open-source database of meal recipes.